uecmma/EscPosEncoder/README.md

 Print an image.
 The image is automatically converted to black and white and can optionally be dithered using different algorithms.

+The first parameter is the `Canvas` class object.When running in the browser it can be `window.Canvas`.
+When on Node it can be a `Canvas` provided by the `canvas` package.

-The first parameter is the image itself.
+The second parameter is the image itself.
 When running in the browser it can be any element that can be drawn onto a canvas, like an img, svg, canvas and video elements.
-When on Node it can be a Canvas provided by the `canvas` package.
+When on Node it can be a `Canvas` provided by the `canvas` package.

-The second parameter is the width of the image on the paper receipt in pixels.
+The third parameter is the width of the image on the paper receipt in pixels.
 It must be a multiple of 8.

-The third parameter is the height of the image on the paper receipt in pixels.
+The fourth parameter is the height of the image on the paper receipt in pixels.
 It must be a multiple of 8.

-The fourth parameter is the dithering algorithm that is used to turn colour and grayscale images into black and white.
+The fifth parameter is the dithering algorithm that is used to turn colour and grayscale images into black and white.
 The follow algorithms are supported: threshold, bayer, floydsteinberg, atkinson.
 If not supplied, it will default to a simple threshold.

-The fifth paramter is the threshold that will be used by the threshold and bayer dithering algorithm.
+The sixth paramter is the threshold that will be used by the threshold and bayer dithering algorithm.
 It is ignored by the other algorithms.
 It is set to a default of 128.

     let img = new Image();
     img.src = 'https://...';

     img.onload = function() {
         let result = encoder
-            .image(img, 300, 300, 'atkinson')
+            .image(Canvas, img, 300, 300, 'atkinson')
             .encode()
     }